KaustubhRai/BurpSuite_LocalAI/README.md

 ## Why this exists

-- **GPT-5** dropped and Burp Suite added an AI helper in Repeater.
+- **GPT-5** dropped and Burp Suite(v2025.8) added an AI helper in Repeater.
 Great feature… but the **credit model burns through usage** fast.
 I don’t want to keep buying more just to test a couple endpoints.
 - So I built a bare-bones alternative that **talks to a local model** (Ollama) and wires the output straight into Burp.
 It’s not a feature-for-feature clone of Burp’s AI — yet — but it’s enough to speed up exploration without a running meter.

 ## What it does (today)